kamilkisiela/apollo-angular/docs/source/index.md

 order: 0
 ---

-This is the guide to using the [Apollo](http://apollostack.com) JavaScript GraphQL client with the [Angular 2](https://angular.io) rendering library.
+This is the guide to using the [Apollo](http://apollostack.com) JavaScript GraphQL client with the [Angular](https://angular.io) rendering library.

-* In order to use Apollo with Angular 1.x apps, follow the instructions on the [Github repo](https://github.com/apollostack/angular1-apollo).
+* In order to use Apollo with AngularJS 1.x apps, follow the instructions on the [Github repo](https://github.com/apollostack/angular1-apollo).

 The Apollo team builds and maintains a collection of utilities designed to make it easier to use [GraphQL](http://graphql.org) across a range of front-end and server technologies.
-Although this guide focuses on the integration with Angular 2, there is a similar [guide](/react) in the works for React, and the [core](/core) `apollo-client` JavaScript package can be used in many other contexts too.
+Although this guide focuses on the integration with Angular, there is a similar [guide](/react) in the works for React, and the [core](/core) `apollo-client` JavaScript package can be used in many other contexts too.

 If you are looking to use Apollo with a native mobile client, there is a [iOS Client](https://github.com/apollostack/apollo-ios) in development and plans for an Android client too.
 On the other hand, the React integration works with [React Native](https://facebook.github.io/react-native/) on both platforms without changes.
 If you prefer to use [NativeScript](https://www.nativescript.org) as a native mobile client, this Angular guide works there out of the box.

 You can learn more about the Apollo project at the project's [home page](http://apollostack.com).

-<h2 id="apollo-client">Apollo Client and Angular 2</h2>
+<h2 id="apollo-client">Apollo Client and Angular</h2>

 The `apollo-client` npm module is a JavaScript client for GraphQL.
 The goal of the package is to be: